oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 :    CSAF Producer that transforms the output of an analysis tool from its native output format into the CSAF format.

 CSAF Core
-:    All parts of CSAF except for the parts covering CSAF Extensions.
+:    All parts of CSAF except for the parts covering extensions.

 CSAF Direct Producer
 :    analysis tool which acts as a CSAF Producer.